20tab/uwsgi-emperor-mode/README.md

 For more information on uWSGI _emperor_ mode refer to the [official documentation](http://uwsgi-docs.readthedocs.io/en/latest/Emperor.html).
 Before configuring uWSGI:
 - create a directory where to collect all the projects .ini configuration files (e.g. `~/uwsgi/vassals/`);
-- create a directory where to collect all the projects log files (e.g. `~/uwsgi/logs/`)

 Provided `emperor.ini` contains a sample configuration to run the uWSGI server in _emperor_ mode.
 Customize it with the paths to your vassals and plugins directories and to the emperor log file, plus any other setting/option you wish to run the emperor with.
 Then:
 - move the customised emperor configuration file to a convenient location: